 To the esteemed members of our faculty and staff,

-First of all, let me say that I sincerely hope you are all safe and healthy during this trying time.
 As president of this University, there is nothing more important to me than the health and safety of our community.
-Though I’m currently away from campus, summering on my private island off of Maine, my thoughts are almost always with you, and my secretary is literally always available to field your questions and hear your concerns.
+Though I’m currently away from campus on my private island off of Maine, my thoughts are almost always with you, and my secretary is literally always available to field your questions and hear your concerns.

 What’s not here for you, however, is the University’s endowment.

 I bring this up because a number of you have reached out to provide us with valuable feedback regarding our recently announced budget adjustments.
 Specifically, many of you have asked why an institution with a $46 billion endowment is freezing salaries, rescinding job offers, refusing to adjust tenure tracks, and laying off staff instead of using an endowment the size of Iceland’s GDP to keep our community afloat.

 Let me say this: We hear you.
 You are valid.
 You.
 Matter.
 Secondly, and no less importantly, let me make something clear: The.
 Endowment.
 Is.
 Not.
 For.
 You.

 I know what you’re thinking: “Sir, we dip into five percent of the endowment per year to cover operating costs, so why don’t we just go up to, like, seven or eight percent instead of leaving our employees to twist in the wind?”
 Let me personally assure you that I hear what you’re saying, and it’s horseshit.
 Under no circumstances may we touch the endowment.
 We would sooner take Henry Kissinger’s name off our Center for the Study of Human Rights than take another penny out of the endowment.